do title loans go on your credit report

 Luckily, no.

-Again, Wisconsin Auto Title Loans Inc. keeps the loan information private.
-Your loan information isn’t a “hostage” the lender will hold over you.
+Again, Wisconsin Auto Title Loans, Inc. keeps the loan information private.
+Your loan information isn’t a “hostage” the lender will hold over you for payments.

-It won’t be reported to a loan agency even if you’re unwittingly late with the payment.
+Credit reporting for title loans to a loan agency does not happen.
+Even if you’re unwittingly late with the payment.

 Again, no.